 Step 3: Bake

-What is the perfect baking temperature?
-I’m sure this can be heavily argued, but I find what works best for me is 175 Celsius for 32 minutes on the convection setting.
+What is the perfect baking temperature for crispy chickpease?
+I find what works best is 175 Celsius for 32 minutes on the convection setting.
 I find, at least with my oven, any higher and they burn and any lower they still have a moist inside.
 Of course, before going into the oven you have to prepare the chickpeas.

 Step 4: Season Your Crispy Chickpeas